wp-plugins/the-events-calendar/readme.txt

 * updated minimum php requirement to 5.1

 Bug Fixes
-* fixed permalink issue on calendar
+* Fixed permalink issue on calendar
-* removed limit of events shown on calendar view
+* Removed limit of events shown on calendar view
-* fixed conflicting namespace error with xml2array function
+* Fixed conflicting namespace error with xml2array function
-* curl support for (soon to be deprecated) safe_mod
+* Curl support for (soon to be deprecated) safe_mod

 Features
-* update minuted to increment by 5 rather than 1 and default to 00
+* Update minuted to increment by 5 rather than 1 and default to 00
-* added a class per category to each event in the grid view: "cat_classname" to allow users more styling controls in the grid.
+* Added a class per category to each event in the grid view: "cat_classname" to allow users more styling controls in the grid.
-* added embedded google maps integration & admin panel controls
+* Added embedded google maps integration & admin panel controls
-* changed "Grid view" to "Calendar", "List view" to "Event List"
+* Changed "Grid view" to "Calendar", "List view" to "Event List"
-* made significant headway on preparing translation - more to go
+* Made significant headway on preparing translation - more to go
-* clean up admin quite a bit to make it easier to navigate the events form
+* Clean up admin quite a bit to make it easier to navigate the events form

 = 1.5.2 =

-* updated ticket display to hide after event end date
+* Updated ticket display to hide after event end date
-* fix exception handling bugs
+* Fix exception handling bugs

 = 1.5.1 =

-* updated single.php to improve dependency on eventbrite
+* Updated single.php to improve dependency on eventbrite
-* updated cost function to use filter
+* Updated cost function to use filter

 = 1.5 =